-During autumn 2 we will be studying Incarnation and our key question will be 'Why does Christmas matter to Christians?'.
+During Autumn 1 we will be studying 'God' and our key question will be 'What do Christians believe God is like?'.

 By the end of the unit, pupils will be able to:

-- Give a clear, simple account of the story of Jesus’ birth and why Jesus is important for Christians.
+- Give clear, simple accounts of what the story means to Christians.

-By the end of the unit, pupils will be know that:
+By the end of the unit, pupils will know that:

 - Christians believe in God, and that they find out about God in the Bible.

 - Christians believe God is loving, kind, fair and forgiving, and also Lord and King.

 - Christians worship God and try to live in ways that please him.